Abdallah-Afifi/Analysis-of-Financial-Time-Series/Analysis.md

    - The additional space required for the heaps is also proportional to the input data size but is generally smaller than the input data size.

 In summary, the overall time complexity of the program is O(N log N), where N is the size of the input data.
 The space complexity is O(N).
 The dominant factors are the heap operations for finding the N highest and N lowest exchange rates.

+Overall, heap operations are the dominating factors in terms of time complexity.
+Therefore, the total time complexity of the program can be expressed as O(nlogn)+O(nlogn)+O(n)+O(n)=O(nlogn), where n is the number of elements in the dataset.